Hall of Gems

 The hall also features a re-created gem pocket—a crystal-filled cavity—found in the mountains of San Diego County in California.
 This natural cavity in pegmatite rock holds seven types of large crystals, including tourmaline, beryl, spodumene, quartz, and albite.

 The Patricia Emerald is a large and superbly colored specimen.
 At 632 carats, the dihexagonal, or twelve-sided, crystal is considered one of the great emeralds in the world.
-It was in Colombia in 1920.
+It was found in Colombia in 1920.

 At 563 carats, the Star of India is the world's largest gem-quality blue star sapphire.
 Some 2 billion years old, it is also one of the most well-known objects in the world.